SankeerthBoddu/ha-rustdesk-server/README.md

 - Full control over keys and who can connect to your relay.
 - The option to enforce end-to-end encrypted clients only.

-## Installation
+## Installation and Configuration

-Add this repository to the Home Assistant add-on store, then install the **RustDesk Server** add-on.
-Detailed documentation, configuration reference, and troubleshooting live in [DOCS.md](./rustdesk-server/DOCS.md).
+1. Add this repository to the Home Assistant add-on store.
+2. Install the **RustDesk Server** add-on.
+3. Start the add-on.
+(It auto-generates your `public_key` and `private_key` on the first boot).
+4. Check the logs for your generated keys and put them into your clients!

+Detailed documentation lives in [DOCS.md](./rustdesk-server/DOCS.md).

+### Using with an Internal Domain (NGINX)

+If you want to use a domain name like `rustdesk.example.com`, note that RustDesk uses raw TCP/UDP connections.
+A standard HTTP reverse proxy (like a default Nginx web proxy) **will not work**.

+You must configure **TCP/UDP Streams** for ports `21115`-`21117`.
+If you use Nginx Proxy Manager, add these ports under the **Streams** tab, not the Hosts tab!
+See [DOCS.md](./rustdesk-server/DOCS.md) for the exact configuration snippet.

 ## Support